 Refer to NCDOT Policy on Street and Driveway Access to North Carolina Highways Chapter 7 Section G for public (NCDOT) and private maintenance limits and requirements.

 10.4.2.4 Control Dimensions

-Comply with the following control dimensions for street and driveway connections.
+Comply with the following control dimensions for street and driveway connections for commercial and private development.
 Refer to Figures 10-4, 10-5, and 10-6 for example applications of these control dimensions.